unicef/publicgoods-toolkit/community.md

 # Community And Ecosystem

 **KEY RECOMMENDATION**: Communities and ecosystems around open source projects are not all the same.
-Their differences matter in setting correct expectations around likely project dynamics, health, and sustainability.
-With an ecosystem map as background, consider what project archetype might roughly fit the open source project you're evaluating or that you plan to launch.
-Although these maps are inexact approximations that change over time, this is a key level-setting exercise for your team when assessing an open source project or planning to create your own, and it should be periodically revisited.
+Project archetypes describe these differences and can help you understand a project's dynamics, health, and sustainability.
+This is useful when assessing an open source project for adoption or in creating your own open source project.
+These insights can help you set expections and plan investments.

+EXAMPLE: The City of Paris' [Lutece](https://lutece.paris.fr/lutece/), an open source platform for municipal digital services, largely aligns with the Controlled Ecosystem archetype, in which a 'benevolent dictator' (here, the City of Paris) manages the core platform that supports over [400 customized plugins created by cities and organizations accross the globe](https://lutece.paris.fr/lutece/community.html).
+A team considering adopting Lutece and working with a vendor to create several specific extensions wouldn't worry if the vendor hasn't contributed to the main platform but would look for contribution to several existing extensions as a sign of experience and competence.

 **KEY RECOMMENDATION** Diversity among participants making the most resource investments in an open source project indicates stability,